tinyx3k/ransomware.live/docs/profiles.md

 ## clop

-_ Description :_
-Clop is a ransomware which uses the .clop extension after having encrypted the victim's files.
+>Clop is a ransomware which uses the .clop extension after having encrypted the victim's files.
 Another unique characteristic belonging with Clop is in the string: "Dont Worry C|0P" included into the ransom notes.
 It is a variant of CryptoMix ransomware, but it additionally attempts to disable Windows Defender and to remove the Microsoft Security Essentials in order to avoid user space detection.

-:warning: _has a captcha_

 - https://blog.malwarebytes.com/malwarebytes-news/2021/02/clop-targets-execs-ransomware-tactics-get-another-new-twist